rotty/sqlite2dir/README.md

 collection of SQL files containing the database Schema, and a JSON file per table with the table contents.

+The format of the SQL table data files is a stream of JSON arrays, each row being a single line containing a stand-alone JSON array containing the column data for a single database row.
+This format has been chosen to fulfill the following criteria:

+- Reasonable diff output, while preserving the type of the values.
+In particular, NULL values are represented as JSON `null`, and so can be disambiguated from a "NULL" string or an empty string.
+- Allow streaming creation and consumption with JSON parsers and serializers that operate on whole values.

 ## Planned features

 These features are planned, roughly in the order of the author's